 Where To Go

 Besides Mendenhall Glacier near Juneau, you can easily find guided tours of Alaska ice caves in the summer at Root Glacier near Kennecott, Matanuska Glacier along the Glenn Highway, Spencer Glacier near an Alaska Railroad stop, and Valdez Glacier in Valdez, with some outfits offering winter tours as well.
-(2018 Update: There were no accessible ice caves at Mendenhall Glacier this past summer.
+(Update: There were no accessible ice caves at Mendenhall Glacier in summer 2018.
 Ice caves change quickly in the summer and can disappear altogether, so check conditions before your trip and consider a winter visit to avoid surprises.)
 I've also been impressed by photographs I've seen of Iceland ice caves.
-I often photograph ice caves in the winter at Castner Glacier & Canwell Glacier near Paxson, which are both relatively easy to reach and typically contain several caves each.
-(I offer guided tours.
-For more information, visit my photo tours page.)
-Black Rapids Glacier is my personal favorite, but that glacier requires considerable physical effort and a river crossing to access.
+I often photograph ice caves at Castner Glacier, Canwell Glacier, and Black Rapids Glacier in the Alaska Range, which typically contain several caves each, and I offer tours of these glaciers in winter as well.
+Black Rapids Glacier is my personal favorite, but that glacier requires considerable physical effort to access.

 Camera & Tripod